 The Razer Pro Type is a good wireless mechanical keyboard intended for productivity.
 Designed to complement the Razer Pro Click mouse, it has a simple design with a matte white finish.
-It can connect to four devices at once, either through a wireless USB receiver or over Bluetooth, allowing you to switch between them easily.
+It can connect to one device via a wireless USB receiver or three over Bluetooth at once, and you can switch between them easily.
 The backlighting is bright enough to be visible in well-lit environments; however, it's limited to a single color and doesn't allow for custom lighting effects.
 The Razer Orange switches provide an excellent typing experience, with satisfying tactile feedback and incredible responsiveness.
 It isn't fatiguing to type on, but the lack of a wrist rest is rather disappointing.
-Although every key is programmable, customization requires the Synapse 3 software, which is only available for Windows.
+Although every key is programmable, customization requires the Synapse 3 software, only available for Windows.

 The Razer Pro Type is excellent for gaming.
 The Razer Orange switches are easy to actuate, and their short pre-travel distance provides incredible responsiveness.
 It's well-built, and it has backlighting for those who like to play in the dark.
 Every key is programmable, but sadly, there aren't any dedicated macro keys for MMO games.